 In accordance with the Kuwaiti legislation, each entity must register with the Ministry of Labor, the Ministry of Social Affairs and Employment, with the Ministry of Finance.

-Why to use local lawyers vs international relocation and “business setup” companies?
+Why use local lawyers vs international relocation and “business setup” companies?

 We focus on business registrations in the State of Kuwait, and our offices are in downtown Kuwait whereas most of the companies that offer these services are outside of Kuwait.

 We have been involved in the establishment of subsidiaries and joint ventures in Saudi Arabia, Kuwait, United Arab Emirates, Oman.

-If you are thinking of establishing a business a Kuwait, email us about your business, purpose of setting up business in Kuwait, your contact details and one of our lawyers will be in touch with the quote.
+If you are thinking of establishing a business a Kuwait, email us about your business, the purpose of setting up a business in Kuwait, your contact details and one of our lawyers will be in touch with the quote.